AdobeDocs/experience-manager-cloud-service.en/help/edge/content-modeling.md

 ### Page Properties {#page-properties}

+Many of the default page properties available in AEM are mapped to the respective page metadata in a document.
+That includes for example `title`, `description`, `robots`, `canonical url` or `keywords`.
+Some AEM specific properties are available as well:

+- `cq:lastModified` as `modified-time` in ISO8601 format
+- the time the document was last published as `published-time` in ISO8601 format
+- `cq:tags` as `cq-tags` as comma separted list of the tag ids.

-It is also possible to define a component model for page metadata, which will be made available to the author as a tab of the AEM Sites page properties dialog.
+It is also possible to define a component model for custom page metadata, which will be made available to the author as a tab of the AEM Sites page properties dialog.

 To do so, create a component model with the ID `page-metadata`.